-- Defended Bank of America in Enron-related litigation where American Electric Power asserted fraud and negligent misrepresentation claims and we obtained a judgment in excess of $400 million on the Bank’s claims against AEP.
+- Bank of America in Enron-related litigation where American Electric Power asserted fraud and negligent misrepresentation claims.
+Obtained a judgment in excess of US$400 million on the Bank’s claims against AEP.

-- Represented CIBC in all aspects of the Adelphia related litigation involving fraud, aiding and abetting, and fraudulent conveyance claims, resulting in a very favorable settlement.
+- CIBC in Adelphia-related litigation involving fraud, aiding and abetting and fraudulent conveyance claims.

 - Kaye Scholer Succeeds on Behalf of Term Loan Lenders in Defeating Confirmation...
 October 31, 2016 • Pressemitteilungen